-Your course grade will be based on 10 homework assignments (60%), class quizzes (20%) and a final exam (20%).
+Your course grade will be based on homework assignments (20%), class quizzes and participation (20%) and three exams (60%).

-- Each homework is assigned at the end of each class and is due before the next class starts.
+- There are NO EXTRA CREDIT opportunities available for this course, so make sure you understand what is required of you. - Each homework is assigned at the end of each class and is due before the next class starts.
 Late homework receives a score of 0.
 Partial credit is given for submitted on time but not finished homework.
-Be neat If I cannot read your handwriting, I cannot give you a credit for the problem. - You will need a calculator for the exams.
-Laptop computers may not be accessed during an exam and a cell phone may not be used as a calculator.
+Be neat If I cannot read your handwriting, I cannot give you a credit for the problem. - Bring your calculator to each exam.
+Laptop computers may not be accessed during an exam and a cell phone may not be used as a calculator. - You will also need to make up a formula sheet for each exam.